tcd-format.el sets up decoding of

 mechanism and the XTide

 their source handy.
 If you want to edit you probably should use the

 .el, or the full source, or a Debian package here or

 tcd-format_9-0.1_all.deb(7k, and sig)

 The full source only adds the Debian packaging bits, and the deb in fact is

-really just a handy way to get the install setups and depend on
+only really a handy way to get the install setups and to depend on

 tcd-utils.
 Each sig is a Gnu

 PG ascii armoured signature for the respective files, generated from

 the charset in the decoded XML part (Emacs 22 up does that already).